tungngreen/PipelineScheduler/README.md

     mkdir build && cd build
     cmake -DSYSTEM_NAME=[FCPO, PPP, DIS, JLF, RIM, BCE] -DON_HOST=False -DDEVICE_ARCH=platform_name
     # Ours are FCPO and PPP (standing for PipePlusPlus ~ OctopInf)
-    # Platform name is amd64 or Jetson.
+    # Platform name is amd64, orin, or xavier.
     make -j 64 Container_[name]
     # Name of the model.
 YoloV5 for instance.
     ```

 ## Preparing Data
 The data is collected from publicly available streams on website like [www.earthcam.com](https://www.earthcam.com).
-The script for pulling the data can be found [here](/scripts/collect_dataset.sh) and requires python3 to run.
+The script for pulling the data can be found [here](/scripts/collect_dataset.sh) and requires python3 with venv to run.

 ## Preparing Models
 Models need to be prepared accordingly to fit the current hardware and software inference platforms.
 For NVIDIA-TensorRT, please build and use following script.